ponyspeed888/EFCoreScaffolding/README.md

 * Create a class called CustomYourProp, fill it with the properties you want

 And then you can use the json column

+## The mvvm Branch

+This branch generate property that use mvvmtoolkit

+## The mvvmWithJsonColumn Branch

+The branch combine mvvm and JsonColumn